Ashlee Simpson: 2007–2011: Bittersweet World, motherhood, marriage and return to Broadway

-2012–present: Second marriage and television projects
+2012–present: second marriage and television projects

 Shortly after her separation from Wentz, it was confirmed that Simpson was in a relationship with actor Vincent Piazza, though the two ended their relationship nearly a year and a half after they started dating.
 Simpson confirmed during an interview in 2011 that she had begun working on her fourth studio album, which she described as having a "folk feel".
 In 2012, Simpson independently released the single "Bat for a Heart".
-Though the single featured explicit lyrics and a racy music video, it failed to have any success.
-The track was written and composed by renowned songwriter Linda Perry.
+Though the single featured explicit lyrics and a racy music video, it failed to achieve any success.
+The track was written and composed by songwriter Linda Perry.
 The song received a mixed reception upon its release.
 Simpson later claimed that the album was developing more of an electronic sound.
-However, "Bat for a Heart" served as Simpson's final musical release for several years afterward, with no future musical plans announced and her music website being shut down.
+However, "Bat for a Heart" served as Simpson's final musical release for several years, with no future musical plans announced and her music website being shut down.
 In June 2012, it was announced that Simpson was filming Pawn Shop Chronicles in Baton Rouge, Louisiana, a comedy movie released in 2013.

 Simpson portrayed the character of Roxie Hart for a third time in the musical Chicago, this time in the Hollywood Bowl production of the show.
 Simpson's performance received mixed reviews, though she was described as an "audience favorite".
 In July 2013, it was reported that Simpson had begun dating actor Evan Ross, son of singer Diana Ross.
 Simpson and Ross became engaged in January 2014, and married on August 30, 2014, at Diana Ross's estate in Connecticut.
-The couple welcomed a daughter named Jagger Snow on July 30, 2015.
+The couple welcomed a daughter on July 30, 2015.
 The same month, Simpson and her husband filed requests to change their surname to Ross-Næss.
 Næss was her husband's original legal surname (from his father, businessman Arne Næss Jr.), while Ross was his mother's surname.